-5. Chewing Gum: A good ol’ package of gum, giving kids something to chew on besides treats from the gas station, and one pack can keep a whole car load of people happy.
+besides treats from the gas station, and one pack can keep a whole car load of people happy.
 If you can, buy a whole pack for each child and they will think it’s the best thing in the world to have their own all to themselves!

 6. Road Trip Scavenger Hunt: This is the perfect activity for kids while traveling.
 I printed off this scavenger hunt from Free Puzzles, but you could easily type up your own depending on the things you’ll see on your trip.
 It helps them keep watch on the scenery, stay active as they search for items, and keeps them busy for a while as they look.
 You can give each one of your children their own, but I like to print out one for the whole family to work on together and helping each other, discouraging competition.
 I love when they have things to do together.

 7. Good Ol’ Mad Libs: I love these word games.
 My kids will keep at these for hours.
 You might get tired of getting asked to come up with nouns and more nouns, but the kids think it’s the funniest thing!
-You can buy them, come up with your own, or print some out with these from Classroom Jr.
+You can buy Mad Libs on Amazon, come up with your own, or print some out with these from Classroom Jr.

 8. Square Colored Paper: Sometimes a simple pad of paper will last kids a long while.
 The trick to giving them paper is to provide them with ideas on how to use it.
 My kids love to make paper airplanes and they fly them back and forth to each other.
 You can also give them a set of origami instruction to go with it, or even create these origami frames as the kids draw pictures on the inside.
 Endless possibilities.
 Origami Paper Squares on Amazon

-**ii**